MohdKaiflahori/javascript_05-js/README.md

 1 - Mkdir(make a directory)
-2 - cp filename directoryname (directoryname where you want to paste this file) 3 - cd (if you want to go back or  another directory use this cmd)
+2 - cp filename directoryname (directoryname where you want to paste this file) 3 - cd (if you want to go back or  another directory use this cmd) 4 - code . (open vs code using this cmd)